 The visa rules in Norway is depending on your purpose with you visit.

-Most Western nationals don’t need a tourist visa for stays of less than three months int the Nordic countries.
+Most Western nationals in the Nordic countries don’t need a tourist visa for less than three months.
 Among those nationalities who need a Schengen visa are Chinese and Indians.

-All Nordic countries (Denmark, Sweden, Norway, Finland, Iceland) are part of the European Union's Schengen agreement, which means you do not need to show your passport when you are travel to Norway from other Schengen countries.
-You still have to bring your European Union ID-card or passport if you need to prove your identity.
+All Nordic countries (Denmark, Sweden, Norway, Finland, Iceland) are part of the European Union's Schengen agreement, which means you do not need to show your passport when you travel to Norway from other Schengen countries.
+You must still bring your European Union ID card or passport to prove your identity.

 There are 26 members of the Schengen area: